Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: System Model

-\begin{definition}[Static network abstraction] Let $F_{\sigma}$ be a discrete fragment of a message schedule $\sigma$.
-We say that a directed graph $G$ on $\Pi$ is a \emph{static network abstraction} of $F_{\sigma}$ if $F_{\sigma}$ is path-closed with respect to $G$. \end{definition}
+\begin{definition}[Static network abstraction] Let $\M_{\sigma}$ be a message schedule with delay map $\sigma$ governing a run $r$.
+We say that a directed graph $G$ on $\Pi$ is a \emph{static network abstraction} for $r$ (as well as for $\M_{\sigma}$), or that $r$ adheres to (or has) a static network abstraction $G$, if $\M_{\sigma}$ is path-closed with respect to $G$. \end{definition} An example of a static network abstraction is shown in \cref{fig:staticna}.

-The intuition behind a static network abstraction $G$ of a discrete fragment $F_\sigma$ is hence that there is an \emph{opportunity} for relaying messages as described by $G$.
+The intuition behind a static network abstraction $G$ for a message schedule $\M_\sigma$, and hence for the run $r$ it governs, is that there is an \emph{opportunity} for relaying some information over the message chains described by $G$ in $r$.
 No information about \emph{when} this opportunity emerges is provided, however.
 Moreover, there is no guarantee that this opportunity emerges more than once.
+It should also be noted that, in general, static network abstractions for a run $r$ are neither unique nor complete, in the sense that they do not usually incorporate all message chains that exist in $r$.
+Furthermore, if both $G_1$ and $G_2$ are static network abstractions for $r$, $G_1 \cup G_2$ is not necessarily a static network abstraction for $r$.
+For example, $(p\to q) \in G_1$ and $(q\to r)\in G_2$ do not need to be consecutive in $\M_{\sigma}$, i.e., do not necessarily form the causal chain $(p\to q \to r)\in G_1 \cup G_2$.